 Naturally the opposite is also right– if your personal credit history is poor, then it will impact your corporate credit scores until your company and consumer credit can be split.

 Late payments will impact your small business credit score for a good seven years.
 If you pay your business (and personal) debts off, as fast as possible and as fully as possible, then you can make a very real difference when it concerns your credit scores.
 Make certain to pay without delay and you will enjoy the rewards of punctuality.

 Are you having a bad business year?
 Then it could end up on your consumer credit score.
 And in case your small business has not been in existence for too long, it will directly impact your corporate credit.
 Nonetheless, you can unlink the two by taking measures to split up them.
-As an example, if you get credit cards exclusively for your firm, or you open business checking accounts and various other bank accounts (or maybe get a business loan), then the credit reporting agencies will start to treat your personal and small business credit separately.
-Also, make sure to incorporate, or at least file a DBA (doing business as) status.
+As an example, if you get credit cards exclusively for your firm, or you open business checking accounts and various other bank accounts, then the credit reporting agencies will start to treat your personal and small business credit separately.
+Also, make sure to incorporate, or at least file a DBA.
 You can also take care of your company’s invoices with your company credit card or checking account, and make certain it is the company’s full name on the bill and not your own.

-Credit utilization rate just means the amount of cash you have on credit which is then divided by your total available credit.
-Lenders commonly do not wish to see this exceed 30% (so for every $100 in credit, do not borrow on more than $30 of that).
+Credit utilization rate is the amount on credit, then divided by total available credit.
+Lenders commonly do not wish to see this exceed 30%.
+So for every $100 in credit, do not borrow on more than $30 of that.
 If this percent is rising, you’ll need to spend down and work off your financial obligations ahead of borrowing more.

 Once you know what impacts your small business credit score, you are that much nearer to building improved corporate credit.
 Learn more here and get started toward building business credit attached to your company’s EIN and not your SSN.